 - Chopped pickle works lovely mixed in this egg salad.
 Perhaps try that instead of green onion.

-- If you want to mix things up a bit, try using curry powder instead of cayenne and dill.
+- If you want to mix things up a bit, try using curry powder instead of cayenne pepper and dill.

-More Lunch Recipes You May Enjoy
+More Yummy Lunch Recipes

 The only thing you need to decide now is what to have with your egg salad sandwich.
 You can never go wrong with crunchy kettle chips if you ask me.